egarim/devexpress-ai-chat-samples/README.md

 ### Manual message processing

 When a user sends a message to the chat, the `MessageSent` event fires.
 Handle the event to manually process this action.
-You can use the `Content` event argument to access the sent text or call the `SendMessage` method to send another message to the chat.
+You can use the `Content` event argument to access user input and call the `SendMessage` method to send another message to the chat.

 ```razor
 <DxAIChat CssClass="my-chat" MessageSent="MessageSent" />